dair-ai/keep-learning-ml/README.md

 Please ensure to follow the code of conduct.
 Ideally, we want to build an inclusive community where we learn from each other but respect each other as well.

+### When do we start?
+I will announce the first meeting on our [Meetup page](https://www.meetup.com/dair-ai/) and in the Slack channel.